-Member McGehee thought the Commission should deny this based on the irregularity of the lots and to establish a precedence of lots shaped like this when talking about shoreland is very dangerous because the shoreland ordinances do not want to have lots that are narrow at one end and wider at the other.
-She did not think that this was reasonable access, and she did not think they should be allowing homes that are built in such a way that the City must require sprinkling systems inside the homes so that they can get adequate protection.
-She agreed with all of the residents who said that not having a turn around where it is, is not ok.
-There is not other place for a semi to turn around and Eustis Street is not adequate for a turn around of a vehicle that big.
-She thought that the problem with the lot layout is really serious, and she thought the other serious thing is that it is not just these people, but the City asked residents to pay nineteen million dollars in a bonding request with one million of which was specifically designated for southwest Roseville parkland.
-What many people have asked for is natural areas of which this wetland is the only natural area left.
-The City is not being good stewards of its natural areas.
+Member McGehee thought the Commission should deny this based on the irregularity of the lots and to establish a precedence of lots shaped like this when talking about shoreland is very dangerous because the shoreland ordinances do not want to have lots that are narrow at one end and narrow at the other.
+She did not think that this was reasonable access, and she did not think they should be allowing homes that are built in such a way that they have to require sprinkling systems inside the homes so that they can get adequate protection.
+She agreed with all of the residents who said that not having a turn around where it is, is ok.
+There is not other place for a semi to turn around and Eustice Street is not adequate for a turn around of a vehicle that big.
+She thought that the problem with the lot layout is really serious, and she thought the other serious thing is that it is not just these people, but the City paid a contractor to ask people to pay nineteen million dollars and one million of that was specifically designated for southwest apartments and what many people have asked for is a natural area which is the only natural area left.
+The City is not being stewards of its natural areas.
 She thought the City should actually pay attention to that.
 The proposal she made actually preserves what the people want and gives the developer eight potential lots which she thought would be highly valued and highly profitable.
-She supposed she could move to table this item to take it to the Council, but tabling does not take it to the Council.
+She supposed she could move this to table to take it to the Council, but tabling does not take it to the Council.
 She thought the major decision that has to be made here is one by the Council.
 She thought if the Commission were to deny this, it would go to the Council, and they would have the opportunity to negotiate some different plan.